the-danish-national-archives/concept-model/P4 Consequence Assessment/README.md

 * Storage
 * Dissemination

 The consequence assessment table calculates a sum for every preservation format or level.
 The sum is used in the comparison and assessment of the suitability for every preservation format or level.
-The calculations derive from the columns D, G and J where the numeric values are automatically copied, so that an automatic sum can be given.
+The calculations derive from the columns D, G and J and are multiplied by weights in column C, so calculated values derive in columns E, H and K and lastly a sum value at the bottom.

 What is time, money and quality?
 * Time is defined as the extent of manual and time demanding workflows